-ILPs usually invest into unit trust funds, which means your cash will be managed by a fund manager.
+ILPs usually invest in unit trust funds, which means your cash will be managed by a fund manager.
 Your returns, just like any other unit trust, is reliant on the fund’s performance – there will be several fund options to choose from.

 There are two types of plans when investing in an ILP - a single-premium and a regular-premium plan.

-Choosing which one you’d rather put your money is dependent on your affordability as a single-premium is a one-off payment that covers the entire coverage period, while a regular-premium allows you to pay in intervals throughout the year.
+Choosing which one you’d rather put your money on is dependent on your affordability as a single-premium is a one-off payment that covers the entire coverage period, while a regular-premium allows you to pay in intervals throughout the year.

 Picking an investment-linked plan also depends on your priorities as there are policies that are skewed towards specific goals such as an education fund.

 |Prudential PRUlink million||A regular premium plan that provides coverage of RM350,000 and above.|